-Sometimes it is required that a data field of a ticket has a certain value when the ticket is initially created, i.e., when the engineer clicks New ticket and the respective form is opened in the Web Client, one or more values should be preset.
-This saves the engineer from having to set the value every time, e.g., when the default priority is normal, this can be preset.
-In case high or low is required, the engineer can switch to another value.
+Sometimes it is required that a data field of a ticket has a certain value when the ticket is initially created in the Web Client or CM/Track.
+If a default values script is used, one or more values are preset in the creation mask.
+This saves the user from having to set the value every time.
+For example, if the default priority for new tickets is normal, this can be preset.
+In case high or low is required, the user can change the preset value.

-This ConSol CM behavior can be achieved by using one or more Default values scripts.
 The default values can be individually defined for each queue.
-For each queue, exactly one Default values script can be assigned.
+For each queue, exactly one default values script can be assigned.
 Please see the following example.

-Figure 465: ConSol CM Web Client - New ticket without default values
+Figure 460: ConSol CM Web Client - New ticket without default values